-The Sigmaringen Castle is created grounded with historicism and eclecticism architectural elements, and It is the style grounds on building a spectacular exterior and interior appearance after it underwent a renovation after the great fire of 1893.
+The Sigmaringen Castle is created grounded with historicism and eclecticism architectural elements, and It is the style grounds for building a spectacular exterior and interior appearance after it underwent a renovation after the great fire of 1893.

 The castle has various features, from its museum of art and armory collections to delightful palace tours, and welcomes events such as weddings and conferences.
-Its magnificence, charming and regal appearance makes it more special.
+Its magnificence, and charming and regal appearance makes it more special.

-It is a Swabian manor of dukes, princes, and nobles of Germany that gives at the ambiance of the first-hand experience of the historic castle’s colorful and distinctive past.
+It is a Swabian manor of dukes, princes, and nobles of Germany that gives the ambiance of the first-hand experience of the historic castle’s colorful and distinctive past.